-Current conditions in the European political environment may negatively impact our ability to secure financing government foreshadows political instability, which has significantly dampened the appetite of financial institutions for commercial lending and has tempered the appetite of potential investors, prompting them to adopt an even more conservative approach, at least for the coming guarters.
+Current conditions in the European political environment may negatively impact our ability to secure financing

+In the aftermath of the 2024 European and French parliamentary elections, France's political landscape has become more fragmented, casting a long shadow over its governmental and economic prospects.
+The absence of a clear majority government foreshadows political instability, which has significantly dampened the appetite of financial institutions for commercial lending and has tempered the appetite of potential investors, prompting them to adopt an even more conservative approach, at least for the coming quarters.
 In the absence of a strong and stable government, lenders are tightening their lending criteria, making it increasingly difficult for businesses to secure loans.
 The tightening of credit has coincided with an economic slowdown, induced by interest rates at an all-time high despite the recent 50bp cut by the ECB.
 The effects of domestic instability have not been confined to France.
 Foreign investors, traditionally a key source of capital, have been extremely cautious, temporarily pulling back from the French market.
 This retreat of foreign capital has further restricted the pool of funds available for commercial lending, also restricting country's business sector.
 Accordingly, the political upheaval following France's 2024 elections cultivated an environment of pervasive uncertainty which has begun to stabilize in early 2025.
 This has led to a contraction in both the supply and demand for commercial loans, as financial institutions grapple with heightened risks, businesses face higher borrowing costs, and the economy slows under the weight of this political and economic uncertainty.
 The foregoing conditions may negatively impact the REIT's ability to refinance its existing loans or secure financing on terms acceptable to the REIT or at all, which could adversely impact the REIT's liquidity, operating results or financial condition, the ability to make distributions on the Units and the ability to implement the REIT's growth strategy.
 Furthermore, these conditions may negatively impact the ability of the REIT to sell properties if potential buyers are unable to secure financing necessary to complete the transaction.